 Participants are most likely to make in-plan Roth rollovers in tax years where their income is low or their non-Roth account balance has dropped in value.

-No. While Roth IRA contributions are not subject to IRS Required Minimum Distribution (RMD) rules until the death of the IRA owner, RMDs from a Roth 401k account must commence on April 1 of the year following (whichever occurs last):
+Beginning in 2024, RMDs from a Roth 401(k) account will be similar to Roth IRS contributions which are not subject to IRS Required Minimum Distribution (RMD) rules until the death of the IRA owner.
+Until that time, RMDs from a Roth 401k account must commence on April 1 of the year following (whichever occurs last):

 - Year participant retires